OlivierLD/raspberry-coffee/JupyterNotebooks/deep.learning.crash.course/TRANSCRIPT.md

 #### Finding the sweet spot

-Over fitting vs Under fitting
+Over fitting vs Under fitting.

+The training of a Neural Network relies on know data.

+Usually, 80% of those known data are used to train the network (training dataset), a the remaining 20% are used to test if the prediction of the network is correct (test dataset).